-Item Application Application Description Required No Туре Recording Content 1 Data link This includes any application used to log on to, or initiate, C initiation a data link service.
-In future air navigation system (FANS)-1/A and air traffic navigation (ATN), these are ATS facilities notification (AFN) and context ~ management (CM), respectively. ~ 2 Controller/pilot This includes any application used to exchange requests, С communication clearances, instructions and reports between the flight crew and air traffic controllers.
+Item No Application on Application Description NU Туре Recording Content 1 Data link This includes any application used to log on to, or initiate, С initiation a data link service.
+In future air navigation system (FANS)-1/A and air traffic navigation (ATN), these are ATS facilities notification (AFN) and context management (CM), respectively.
+2 Controller/pilot This includes any application used to exchange requests, C communication clearances, instructions and reports between the flight crew and air traffic controllers.
 In FANS-1/A and ATN, this includes the controller pilot data link communications (CPDLC) application.
-CPDLC includes the exchange of oceanic clearances (OCLs) and departure 2 A 11 clearances (DCLs).
-C E2 3 Addressed This includes any surveillance application in which the C, F2 surveillance ground sets up contracts for delivery of surveillance data.
-In FANS-1/A and ATN, this includes the automatic 4 Flight dependent surveillance-contract (ADS-C) application. С 4 Flight information This includes any application used for delivery of flight information data to specific aeroplanes.
-This includes for C mormation example, data link-automatic terminal information service (D-ATIS), data link-operational terminal information service (D-OTIS), digital weather information services (D-METAR or TWIP), data link flight information service (D-FIS) and Notice to Airmen (D-NOTAM) delivery.
+CPDLC includes the exchange of oceanic clearances (OCLs) and departure clearances (DCLs). ~ 3 Addressed This includes any surveillance application in which the C, F2 surveillance ground sets up contracts for delivery of surveillance data.
+In FANS-1/A and ATN, this includes the automatic 4 Til 1 dependent surveillance-contract (ADS-C) application.
+C 4 Flight information This includes any application used for delivery of flight С IIIIOIIIIatioii information data to specific aeroplanes.
+This includes for example, data link-automatic terminal information service (D-ATIS), data link-operational terminal information service (D-OTIS), digital weather information services (D-METAR or TWIP), data link flight information service (D-FIS) and Notice to Airmen (D-NOTAM) delivery.
 5 Aircraft This includes elementary and enhanced surveillance M, F2 broadcast systems, as well as automatic dependent surveillance- surveillance broadcast (ADS-B) output data.
 6 Airlines This includes any application transmitting or receiving M operations data used for AOC purposes (in accordance with the centre (AOC) ICAO definition of AOC).
 Such systems may also data process AAC messages, but there is no requirement to record AAC messages 7 Graphics This includes any application receiving graphical data to M F1 be used for operational purposes (i.e. excluding applications that are receiving such things as updates to manuals).